A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

 \begin{rem} It is important to note that in Definition~\ref{def:unfold} every subformula occurrence gets a fresh variable, in particular, in~\Cref{eq:sharp} every occurrence of $\lunit$ in $A$ is assigned a fresh $\zet {\lunit}$, and these variables have to be indexed accordingly.
-Then the graph $\rbtree(\Gamma)$ is in fact $\tograph{\unfold{\Gamma}}$ equipped with a $B$-edge for every fresh $\zet{}$--$\nzet{}$ pair. \end{rem}
+Then the graph $\rbtree(\Gamma)$ is in fact $\tograph{\unfold{\Gamma}}$ equipped with a $B$-edge for every fresh $\zet{}$--$\nzet{}$ pair.
+When drawn as in Figure~\ref{fig:ps-example}, we label the vertical $B$-edges with the corresponding subformula $A$, and the lower vertex represents $\zet A$ and the upper vertex $\nzet A$. \end{rem}

 \begin{defi} Let $\Gamma$ be a sequent and $\linking$ an axiom linking for $\Gamma$.
 We define the linking $\unfold\linking$ for $\unfold\Gamma$ to be the linking obtained from $\linking$ by mapping each fresh $\zet A$ to $\nzet A$, and vice versa.
 Then the \emph{tree-like RB-prenet} of $\Gamma$ and $\linking$ is defined as $\treeRB{\Gamma,\linking}=\relRB{\unfold\Gamma,\unfold\linking}$. \end{defi}